 The crescent-shaped Prince Edward Island in the Gulf of Saint Lawrence boasts lovely landscapes and a gorgeous coastline.
 Peaceful and remote, this Canadian Maritime Province draws travelers from all around the world.
-Here are some of our favorite things to do on this inviting island.
+Here are some of our favorite things to do during a visit to Prince Edward Island.

 Soak up the incredible scenery